prince-chrismc/Distributed-Systems/Assignments/Corba/README.md

 Together these are used to define the implement the simple "Send and Wait" protocol providing an at least once execution of requests.

 ##### `RequestListener`
 Main UDP server which waits for incomming messages from the other servers.
-Defines a callback interface to obtain the data for the responses.
+Defines a callback interface to obtain the data for the responses from an owner of a `RecordsMap`.
+This only handles UDP communication.
+The interface is implemented by `RegionalServer`.

 ##### `RecordUuidTracker`
 This component tracks the "next ID to use" for _Employees_ or _Managers_; when creating a new record it initiates communication with the other servers to agree upon the next ID to use.